Do You Dare Eat a Peach?

 In Israel, the peach tree in our small backyard was packed with peaches.
 You could see the branches straining and bending against the weight of the fruit.
 I made pies, jams and ice cream and there were more to spare.

 Finding fresh fruit in Wisconsin can mean waiting for a truck to come in from a different state.
 The truck is packed with boxes of freshly picked Georgia peaches.
 Yesterday I checked the truck schedule and saw the truck was coming nearby town.
 I arrived early and there were already 100 people in line.

 When you get them home, the first thing you do is spread them out on a surface.
 It can take 1-3 days until they are ripe.
 Check each one daily and when the skin ‘gives’ against a gentle prod, it is time for the refrigerator.

 Everything has its time, it’s season.
 Being knowledgeable and active in seeking out fresh, local produce grounds us.

-Every day life conveniences – fluorescent light, air conditioning, TV, cars, – can distance us from the earth.
+Every day life – masks, gloves, plexiglass, fluorescent light, air conditioning, television, cars – distances us from the earth.
 Savoring a peach pulls us back in and grounds us.
 Go ahead, dare to eat a peach!